 - After the Comprehensive Emergency Management Plan is activated, process moves to the Response phase.

-TrainingCampus Safety, Facilities, and Health Services will coordinate a training program with both on-campus and off-campus resources to ensure that the campus community is able to effectively implement the Comprehensive Emergency Management Plan.
+TrainingThe co-chairs of the Emergency Management Team will coordinate emergency preparedness training programs with both on-campus and off-campus resources to ensure that the campus community is able to effectively implement the Comprehensive Emergency Management Plan.

 Participants—All members of the College community should receive and participate in training, appropriate to their positions, including faculty, staff, students, and members of responding agencies (Fire, Police, EMS) who will be invited periodically to train on campus and to participate in joint training programs